Whey Protein Concentrate vs. Isolate: By a Nutritionist

 Comparing whey protein supplement options, since whey concentrate is more bioavailable than whey isolate, you should take whey concentrate after a workout.

-Both whey protein (often containing whey concentrate or a blend of the two) and whey isolate are excellent ways to increase your daily protein intake.
-While whey isolate is slightly higher in protein, the difference is pretty negligible.
+Both types of whey protein are excellent ways to increase your daily protein intake.
+While whey isolate is slightly higher in protein, the difference is pretty negligible and there may not in fact be a superior choice.

-Whey protein often costs less than whey isolate because it goes through less processing.
-If cost is a factor, you may want to choose whey protein.
+Whey products that are in concentrate form often cost less than whey isolate because it goes through less processing.
+If cost is a factor, you may want to choose whey concentrate.
 If you are looking to cut down fat and carbs from your diet, you should choose a 100% whey protein isolate like Clear Naked Whey because it has little to no carbs and fat.